Limit theory of discrete mathematics problems: Alpern's Caching Game

-The optimal strategies show an even more chaotic picture.
-This suggested that the solution even for $k = j = 2$ is very irregular, and it is probably hopeless to characterize.
-However, using limit theory, we will show that it is not the case.
+Using limit theory, we will show that the solution is difficult but not that chaotic, and very different from what the earlier results suggested.
 First, we show a surprising property of the solution, and then we will partially solve the problem for $k = j = 2$.
 Some of the results will apply for $k = j > 2$ and $k = j + 1 > 2$.

-There was a conjecture presented in \cite{alpern2013search} about a property of the optimal strategies of the hider.
-We do not define it here, but we will disprove a much weaker conjecture, i.e. Question~\ref{QX}.
-The answer was believed to be so obviously true that it was not even stated as a conjecture.\footnote{According to personal discussions with some of the authors.}

-\begin{Def} In Alpern's Caching Game, we say that a placement of the nuts is \textbf{extremal} if this requires total digging depth $1$, and any less is not enough.
-In other words, the sum of the depths of the deepest nuts in the different holes is exactly 1.
-A hiding strategy is called extremal if it is supported on extremal placements.
-The extremal version of the game means that the hider must use an extremal strategy. \end{Def}
+\begin{Def} In Alpern's Caching Game, we say that a placement of the nuts is \textbf{extremal} if this requires total digging depth $1$ (the sum of the depth of the deepest nut in the non-empty holes is exactly 1).
+A (mixed) hiding strategy is called extremal if it is supported on extremal placements.
+The extremal version of the game $XG$ means that the hider must use an extremal strategy. \end{Def}